How Pay-for-What-You-Use Works

-Your Avalanche Cloud Data Warehouse is a cluster on the Google Cloud.
-The size of your Data Warehouse is defined by the size of your cluster in terms of Avalanche Units (AUs).
+Your Actian Cloud Data Warehouse is a cluster on the Google Cloud.
+The size of your Data Warehouse is defined by the size of your cluster in terms of Actian Units (AUs).
 An AU is a logical measure of the computing capacity of the cluster.
 Generally, the more AUs you specify, the faster your data loading and queries will be.

 - Storage is charged separately, as it is NOT included in the price of the AU.

-- If you delete your Avalanche Cluster, you will not accrue any charges.
+- If you delete your Actian Cluster, you will not accrue any charges.
 You will not be charged for any cluster that fails to be provisioned.

 - You can scale up and down your Cluster AU and separate storage sizes and the separate billing for AU compute and storage will scale up and down accordingly.